ibm-cloud-docs/vpc/vpe-create.md

    Endpoint gateways created before support for security groups being introduced do not have a security group that is attached and allow all inbound traffic.
 If you attach a security group to a VPE that does not have a security group, you cannot revert to having no security groups.
 You can revert to the previous "allow all inbound traffic" behavior by attaching a security group with rules for allowing all inbound traffic.
 However, such a rule is inherently less secure than having a more restrictive security group in place, and is not recommended.
    {: important}

-1. In the Cloud service section, select the {{site.data.keyword.cloud_notm}} service that you want to access using this endpoint gateway.
+1. In the Request connection to a service section, select either an {{site.data.keyword.cloud_notm}} or non-{{site.data.keyword.cloud_notm}} service to access with this endpoint gateway.

+   * For IBM Cloud services, select an available IBM Cloud service offering from the menu, then select a cloud service offering and region.
 The region is pre-selected to optimize performance.
+   * (Private Path beta only) For non-IBM Cloud services, enter the cloud resource name (CRN) of the Private Path service (obtained from your service provider).

+      Your connection request is sent to the service provider for review.
+The review may be automated based on the provider's chosen accouont policy, or it could take days if the provider has chosen to manually review their requests.
+If your request is permitted, you will receive notification and can then access the service.
+If your request is denied, contact the service provider.
+      {: note}

 1. In the Reserved IP section, select a reserved IP address.
 You can choose: